UummProject/uumm-prototype/support/Broken meritocracy.md

 - Keep the goals of the system transparent and clear
 - Eliminate the process of evaluating the entities capacities.
 - Make the system identity agnostic, making it open to anyone/anytihing
+- The system is backwards compatible (the list of whitelisted identities is a subset of the result of the whitelisted identities)
 Smart contracts are extremely well suited for it.

 With the new decentralized paradigm we can now build systems that define merit with an accuracy that we never had before.
 This should allow for a substantial increase in the quality of governance.

 ## Aditional notes
 To keep things simple I left things out of the current document.
-Here there are some subjects I believe are worth to explore.
+Here there are some subjects I naively believe are worth to explore.

 ### Prediction markets
 There has been a lot of talk about the role that prediction markets could have on governance.

-When the results of the decisions can be easily measured and the pool of participants is high [futarchy](https://blog.ethereum.org/2014/08/21/introduction-futarchy/) looks very good, but it makes it only doable on a very narrow scope.
+If the results of the decisions can be easily measured and the pool of participants is high, [futarchy](https://blog.ethereum.org/2014/08/21/introduction-futarchy/) seems a promising idea.
+Its an apprpoach limited to very specific governances.

 These systems are especially interesting because they add a strong incentive layer.